shipyardapp/Shipyard-Documentation/docs/reference/fac.md

   ...
   guardrails:
     retry_count: 3
-    retry_wait: 1m0s
+    retry_wait: 5m0s
-    runtime_cutoff: 5m30s
+    runtime_cutoff: 15m0s
     exclude_exit_code_ranges:
       - 2
 	  - '3-5'
 ```

 - `retry_count` is an integer representing the number of times to retry a Vessel if it fails (max of 24)
-- `retry_wait` is a string representing the amount of time to wait between retries (max of 1h) - the example above indicates a retry wait of 1 minute
+- `retry_wait` is a string representing the amount of time to wait between retries (max of 1h) - the example above indicates a retry wait of 5 minutes
-- `runtime_cutoff` is a string representing the amount of time to wait before killing a Vessel (max of 1h) - the example above indicates a runtime cutoff of 5 minutes and 30 seconds
+- `runtime_cutoff` is a string representing the amount of time to wait before killing a Vessel (max of 4h) - the example above indicates a runtime cutoff of 15 minutes
 - `exclude_exit_code_ranges` is an array of values (integers or strings formated at "N-N") representing the exit codes to exclude from the Vessel's exit code range - the example above indicates that exit codes `2`, `3`, `4`, and `5` should be excluded

+Formatting for `retry_wait` and `runtime_cutoff` follow a "#h#m#s" format for hours, minutes, and seconds.
+These values must be divisible by 5 minute increments.

 **Notifications**